 Like T-Mobile, Sprint recently unveiled a flat-rate, all-unlimited mobile plan for new and existing subscribers.
 Customers who prefer not to get an unlimited plan can opt for a 'shared' amount of data that can be used by all lines attached to the account.
 By default, data speeds on limited plans slow down after all data has been used.
 Customers can buy a high-speed pass if they wish to have more full-speed data until the end of the month, however.

-Smaller prepaid carriers, called Mobile Virtual Network Operators (MVNOs), usually operate on one of the four above networks and resell services to no-commitment customers.
-These plans cover New Hampton, NY and change very frequently, but they do often represent a good savings each month.
+Smaller prepaid carriers, called MVNOs, typically use one of the four above networks and resell services to no-commitment customers.
+These plans cover New Hampton, NH and change very frequently, but they do often represent a significant savings each month.

-Best Cell Phone Plans in New Hampton, NY ZIP Codes
+Best Cell Phone Plans in New Hampton, NH ZIP Codes

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals